josephjs1dev/go-simple-ioc/README.md

 ## Caveat

 1. Can't bind object with circular dependencies.
 2. It uses reflection so may cause slower when serving request.
-Best to use when initialization.
+Best to use when initialize your project/service.
-3. When resolving dependencies with same types, parameter given must be ordered following order of properties in actual definition type.
+3. When resolving dependencies with same actual type/interface, parameter given must be ordered following order of properties in actual definition type.

 ## Want to contribute?